Exactly What To Eat (And What To Avoid) To Have A Great Period

 5. Artificial sweeteners

 Even if you avoid those little pink and blue packets at the coffee shop, you might still be consuming a ton of fake sugar, since artificial sweeteners are on so many ingredients lists, and they’re no healthier than actual sugar.
-Many still cause the same disruptive blood sugar spikes and crashes, and even large amounts of Stevia, a natural sweetener, can inhibit ovulation.
-If you must have a touch of added sweetness, try honey or coconut nectar, as they have the least impact on blood sugar stasis.
+Many still cause the same disruptive blood sugar spikes and crashes.
+If you must have a touch of added sweetness, try honey or coconut nectar, as they have the least impact on blood sugar changes.

 What to eat